 8.3.
-Where a Funding Licensee that is awarded NIC funding demonstrates to Ofgem that they are unable to keep the funds in a separate bank account, Ofgem may approve that they use the alternative arrangements set out in paragraphs 8.4 to 8.7 below.
+Where a Funding Licensee that is awarded NIC Funding demonstrates to Ofgem that it is unable to keep the funds in a separate bank account, Ofgem may approve that it uses the alternative arrangements set out in paragraphs 8.4 to 8.7 below.
 If a separate bank account is used then sections 8.4 to 8.7 do not apply.